Trade Facilitation Agreement ( TFA) and India

 implementation.

-18 Members may also include information on national trade facilitation implementation plans
+18 Members may also include information on national trade facilitation implementation plans or projects,

 the domestic agency or entity responsible for implementation, and the donors with which the Member may